Szuszu12/South-Park-Memory-Game/README.md

 2. Open `index.html` in your web browser.

-or use this link to open page in browser: https://szuszu12.github.io/South-Park-Memory-Game/ to open game in web browser
+or use this link to open page in browser: https://szuszu12.github.io/South-Park-Memory-Game/

 ##